-We all know there are challenges facing Sacramento, and here at DaneForMayor.com we have compiled a handy list of the city’s most pressing problems, along with our plans to address them.
+We all know there are challenges facing St. Paul, and here at DaneForMayor.com we have compiled a handy list of the city’s most pressing problems, along with our plans to address them.
 Just remember, in my campaign, the ideas are more important than the details.

 I can unequivocally state that I am in favor of education, and I believe this education should happen either at schools, or in the home.

-According to our research, there are people in Sacramento who don’t actually have a home, and yet there are also people who own more than one home.
+According to our research, there are people in St. Paul who don’t actually have a home, and yet there are also people who own more than one home.
 Therefore, when I am elected, I will order city law enforcement to seize these ‘extra’ homes and convert them into homeless shelters.
-You have a cabin in near Tahoe and a condo downtown?
+You have a cabin up north and a condo downtown?
 Pick a lifestyle–you don’t get to have two places to live.

-A Dane administration would act on the fundamental premise that it gets far too hot during the summer.
+A Dane administration would act on the fundamental premise that it gets far too cold during the winter.
 Therefore, on the day of my inauguration (realistically, maybe a couple days after), we will begin construction on the world’s largest retractable dome.
 Funded entirely by new taxes (see below), this 750-year-long public works project will create upwards of one gazillion jobs.

 TAXES and FEES

-Clearly, the most important issue facing this city is the fact that it has too many nicknames.
-City of Trees…The Big Tomato…Camellia City…Sactown…Amerca’s Farm to Fork Capital.
-It is time for us to rally behind one nickname, a moniker which can serve to unite the various groups who call Sacramento home.
+Clearly, the most important issue facing this city is its nicknames.
+“Pig’s Eye?”
+Yeah, that really draws people in.
+“The Capitol City?”
+A little ‘on the nose,’ don’t you think?
+It is time for us to rally behind one nickname, a moniker which can serve to unite the various groups who call St. Paul home.

-Therefore, I will schedule a citywide referendum to choose a nickname, and all suggestions will be considered, except ‘America’s Farm to Fork Capital,’ which is clearly just too long.
-I will also form a special blue-ribbon commission to determine which nickname will represent Sacramento to the world.
-The Mayor’s Special Blue-Ribbon Commission to Settle on a Single Nickname for Sacramento (the MSBRCSSNS) will meet monthly at a local, independent business, with the first meeting scheduled for The Pine Cove in Midtown.
+Therefore, I will schedule a citywide referendum to choose a nickname, and all suggestions will be considered.
+I will also form a special blue-ribbon commission to determine which nickname will represent St. Paul to the world.
+The Mayor’s Special Blue-Ribbon Commission to Settle on a Single Nickname for St. Paul (the MSBRCSSNSP) will meet monthly at a local, independent business, preferably a dive bar.